Australian rules football playing field

 An Australian rules football playing field is a venue where Australian rules football is played.

-The playing field is typically a large oval-shaped grass surface, usually a modified cricket field.
+The playing field is typically a large oval-shaped grass surface, usually a modified cricket field, hence often known as an oval.
 These fields may vary especially for variations of the game.
 However, for official Australian Football League matches, strict requirement specifications must be met for stadiums.

 Standard specifications

 Ground dimensions

 Australian rules football grounds, even at the highest level of the game, have no fixed dimensions.
-For senior football, the playing field is an oval, typically between 135–185 m long goal-to-goal and 110–155 m wide wing-to-wing.
+For senior football, the playing field is an oval between 135–185 m long goal-to-goal and 110–155 m wide wing-to-wing.
 Grounds can vary from long and narrow to almost circular, and are not necessarily symmetrical, depending upon how and where the field was constructed.
 At least 5 m of space between the boundary line and any fence is required for safety.

 Smaller fields are generally used for junior football; some are purpose-built, and some are temporarily marked out within the confines of full-sized oval; as for a senior match, there are no fixed dimensions for a junior-sized field.
 The Western Australian Football Commission advises that a good rule of thumb is to set the length of the field equivalent to 3 1/2 times the length of an average kick of the age group playing.

+By definition in the laws of the game, the portion of the field inside the goal line and boundary lines is called the playing surface.
+The combination of the playing surface and the space between the boundary line and any perimeter fence, as well as any gaps in the perimeter fence, is called the arena.